How do child riders on life insurance work?

 • Whether the rider is convertible into child life insurance

-Your children don’t have to take a medical exam for you to add a child rider, but some insurance companies do ask medical questions about your children.
+Your children don’t have to take a medical exam for you to add a child rider, but you may have to take one for the policy to become active.
+However, some insurance companies do ask medical questions about your children.
 If your child has a pre-existing condition, your rider may not cover them.

 How much does a child rider cost?